Pages for iOS (iPad): Use iCloud with Pages

 Tap Pages, then turn on Use iCloud.

-Tips for managing documents across devices
+Tips for managing documents across computers and devices

 Here are a few things to keep in mind about using iCloud to manage your documents across devices: